 A building of the same volume utilizing stud partitions takes just 1 month to complete.

-The construction time is business-critical.
-The sooner a production building or warehouse is commissioned for use, the sooner a return on the investment can be achieved.
+Additionally, The construction time is business-critical.
+The sooner a production building or warehouse is commissioned for use, the sooner a return on investment can be achieved.

 Stud partition buildings are assembled rather than “built”.
 The finished structural parts and cladding components arrive on-site and are then assembled like a house of toy bricks.
 Another plus is that there is no need to wait for the building shell to lose excess moisture.

-In some sectors of industry, the construction requirements can be critical for a building project.
+Moreover, In some sectors of industry, the construction requirements can be critical for a building project.
 Stud partition construction is a ‘dry process, with no water needed for the construction materials.
-A dry process requires only the assembly of the structure and fixing of the cladding (here, the sandwich panels) with screws.
+Also, A dry process requires only the assembly of the structure and fixing of the cladding (here, the best sandwich panel service) with screws.

-Traditional masonry construction uses ‘wet processes, which require significant amounts of water to make the mortar for bricklaying, concrete for casting, or the plaster for rendering.
+Furthermore, Traditional masonry construction uses ‘wet processes, which require significant amounts of water to make the mortar for bricklaying, concrete for casting, or plaster for rendering.